-After many years I have decided to produce again a Double top guitar.
+After many years, I decided to produce double top guitars once again.

-In a way I build an “unconventional” double guitar not using Nomex nor Carbon reinforcement strips as I feel these are artificial materials and do not grown with the age and development of an instrument.
+I build an “unconventional” double guitar without the use of Nomex or carbon reinforcement strips, as I feel these are artificial materials and do not age well during an instrument’s life.

-Mostly I use a Cedar top on the outside and a Spruce top on the inside.
-Furthermore I do not use a lattice bracing.
-I know that all these things do not support to creation of a extreme loud volume but they support tonal quality with sufficient volume.
-I do not like a guitar that shouts but a guitar that is capable to sing.
+Mostly I use a cedar top on the outside and a spruce top on the inside.
+Neither do I use a lattice bracing.
+This may not be conducive to generating high volumes, but it will promote tonal quality with sufficient volume.
+I do not like a guitar that shouts, but one which is capable of singing.